-With more and more schooling taking place online these days, it’s essential that digital classrooms, just like in-person ones, be safe and inclusive places for LGBTQ+ students.
-This is especially important for students who might lack identity-affirming support at home.
+It’s essential that all classrooms – both in-person and digital ones – be safe and inclusive places for LGBTQ+ students.
+This is especially important for students who might lack identity-affirming support at home or in their broader community.
+Watch what some of our Youth Voices had to say on the topic:

-That’s where the It Gets Better Project comes in.
-We’re here to help you build the kind of digital classroom your LGBTQ+ students need.
+We’re here to help you build the kind of classroom your LGBTQ+ students need.
 Below you’ll find a list of actions you can take and resources you can use to help you get there.

 Use inclusive and supportive language.

-It goes without saying that your digital classroom should be a place free from derogatory and discriminatory language, a place where only encouraging language is used.
+It goes without saying that your classroom should be a place free from derogatory and discriminatory language, a place where only encouraging words are used.
 Take some time to review with your students what that means for your classroom, and consider having them visit our online glossary to learn more about LGBTQ-inclusive terminology.

 Include LGBTQ+ stories in your curriculum.